Thursday, December 1, 2011

 BACCI-Kuwait-Oil-and-Gas-Contractual-Framework-and-the-Development-of-a-Modern-Natural-Gas-Industry-1-Dec-2011

 As Middle Eastern economies—with a particular attention given to G.C.C. countries—develop and grow at a consistent rate, they need to have rising quantities of natural gas.
 In fact, gas is the ordinary feedstock for power generation, water desalination, and other energy-hungry industries, such as aluminum, steel, cooling, petrochemical, and construction.
 Apart from Qatar—which stands in third position in the ranking of natural gas proved reserves at the world level—all the other five G.C.C. members are currently experiencing gas shortages (Oman included).
-Considering that the Middle East is home to 40.5 percent of the world's proven natural gas reserves (including 15.8 percent belonging to Iran, a country also experiencing the same problems)[iv], the current gas shortages are a real paradox and they suggest that the Middle East's share of natural gas resources is relatively undeveloped.
+Considering that the Middle East is home to 40.5 percent of the world's proven natural gas reserves (including 15.8 percent belonging to Iran, a country also experiencing the same problems)[iv], the current gas shortages are a real paradox, and they suggest that the Middle East's share of natural gas resources is relatively undeveloped.

 Kuwait's gas reserves are proportionally not so large as the country's oil reserves, but with 1.8 trillion cubic meters (most of which is associated gas), or 1 percent of the world's natural gas reserves, the country should be in the position of avoiding importing natural gas.
 Instead, natural gas—being mainly associated gas—in Kuwait has always been considered a problem for the oil sector, a trouble when extracting crude.
-In practice, associated natural gas has primarily ended up being flared or burnt when extracting oil.
+In practice, associated natural gas has primarily ended up being flared or burned when extracting oil.

 Since 2009, Kuwait has been obliged to import natural gas in order to reduce recurring electricity outages, especially during the summer season (from April to October) when electricity demand springs up.
 What is interesting to understand is the real changeover in dealing with gas in Kuwait.
 In fact, natural gas is not considered any longer a disgrace when it's pumped out of the ground together with crude oil.
 Moreover, Kuwait has recently initiated a spending spree worth $90 billion, which is aimed at expanding both the upstream and downstream sectors.
 This spending spree should increase oil production capacity to four million barrels per day (MMBO/d) by 2020 from 2.5 MMBO/d in 2010.
 In Kuwait, given the presence of associated gas in crude oil fields, increasing oil production means increasing the output of gas.
 But, despite this increase, numbers say that continuing to rely on associated gas will not be sufficient, so Kuwaiti authorities are propping up the exploration for additional gas reserves in order to satisfy the country's ever-increasing natural gas needs.